 We rented a Sun Odyssey 45 DS (no captain) during the last week of September for 1,765 euro.
 This spacious boat fits eight people in total, so if you were to travel with a party of 8, the cost per person would be 220 euro for a week.

 Harbor fees are rather steep in Croatia!
 You are charged by the length of your boat and pay a set fee for each meter.
 We paid the most in the town of Vis; a night at the quay set us back 77 euro.
 Considering you already technically paid for your bed, that’s quite a bit of money for a toilet and a shower.

 Here are the fees we paid in the harbors included in the itinerary:

-•Night 5 ⇒we spent the night with our boat tied to a mooring in the bay of Vis and weren’t charged single Kuna… I’m not sure if that’s always the case of if the harbormaster just forgot to collect his fees.
+•Night 5 ⇒we spent the night with our boat tied to a mooring in the bay of Vis and weren’t charged a single euro… I’m not sure if that’s always the case or if the harbormaster just forgot to collect his fees.

 Motor For Inflatable Dinghy